WatIzDat/prolearning/README.md

 To get possible values for `interestAreas` ,`goals`, and `educationLevel`,  send a GET request to endpoints `/interestarea`, `/goal`,  and `/educationlevel` respectively.

+Each entry in skillLevels refers to the interestAreas entry with the corresponding index.

-You will get a response with the following schema:
+You will then get a response with the following schema:
 ```json
 {
   "items": [